 This activity-filled resort is a top option for families.

-Named one of the 10 best beach resorts for families on a budget by Parents magazine in 2008, the Hilton Hawaiian Village excels at keeping kids and adults happy at the same time.
+As one of the best beach resorts for families on a budget, the Hilton Hawaiian Village excels at keeping kids and adults happy at the same time.

 The 20 restaurants and bars in the Village range from excellent to just edible.

-With nearly 20 bars and restaurants, the Hilton Hawaiian Village offers a huge range of dining possibilities, from fine food with a view at Bali by the Sea and the theatricality of Benihana to quick sushi, noodles, and bites at the .
+With nearly 20 bars and restaurants, the Hilton Hawaiian Village offers a huge range of dining possibilities, from fine food with a view at Bali by the Sea and the theatricality of Benihana to quick sushi, noodles and deli bites at the Rainbow Bazaar.